YuqiWu04/CP3407_GroupProject/README.md

 # Project planning BEFORE iteration-1, (see chapters 1-3)
 ## Project overview
 （Internet fundamental learning guide）
-  This project is a learning guidance application designed to help students rapidly grasp the foundational concepts of Internet technology through interactive, hands-on activities and targeted instruction.
-By combining visual simulations, guided network experiments, and real-time feedback, the app demystifies topics such as TCP/IP architecture, DNS resolution, routing principles, and HTTP transactions, transforming abstract theory into tangible learning experiences.
-As users progress through structured modules—from basic packet tracing exercises to simulated network configuration tasks—the system dynamically adapts to each student’s strengths and weaknesses, offering personalized hints and supplementary resources when challenges arise.
-Ultimately, this application empowers learners to build confidence in their understanding of core Internet fundamentals, bridging the gap between classroom lectures and practical, real-world networking skills.
+This interactive app uses visual simulations, guided experiments, and real-time feedback to demystify TCP/IP, DNS, routing, and HTTP.
+Structured modules—from packet tracing to network configuration—transform abstract theory into hands-on exercises.
+The system adapts to each student’s strengths and weaknesses, offering personalized hints and resources.
+Learners build confidence in Internet fundamentals, bridging classroom lectures and real-world networking skills.
 ## Goal
   Our primary goal is to create an engaging, easy-to-navigate platform that accelerates students’ mastery of Internet fundamentals by seamlessly integrating theoretical concepts with practical, hands-on exercises.
 Through interactive labs and real-time feedback, we aim to demystify complex protocols, encourage curiosity, and cultivate problem-solving skills that translate directly to real-world networking scenarios.
 By adapting to each learner’s pace and providing targeted guidance when misunderstandings occur, we strive to ensure that every student achieves a solid, confidence-building comprehension of networking basics, ultimately preparing them for advanced coursework and professional challenges in the digital age.
 Checklist/TODOs: